sanka4rea/HTSanalyzeR2_website/README.md

 Design of the website could be found at the  [20180621_design.pdf](20180621_design.pdf), which contains the introduction of tools, tutorials and discussion of layout/theme.

 The website was built based on R blogdown+hugo with the same `academic` theme of another repository: [CityU_bioinformatics](https://github.com/sanka4rea/CityU_bioinformatics).
 I built the website with help of Miss Peiyu for her Final Year Project (FYP).
-From 2018-2020, I had been in charged of three undergraduate students' FYP.
-And again, it is not a part of science or research, just duties which be assigned to me.
+From 2018-2020, I had been assigned to in charge of three undergraduate students' FYP.
+And again, it is none of science or research, just duties which be assigned to me.
 I have to say that the passed four-years of PhD did change me alot intentionally or unintentionally.

-© 2020 · Copyright© 2020 Lin QI, Peiyu of Dr.Xin Wang's Lab.
+© 2020 · Copyright© 2020 Lin QI, Peiyu.
 All rights reserved.